 Fall (September–October)

 Combine waterfalls with foliage?
 Yes, please.
-The vivid oranges, reds, and yellows of Vermont fall transform every hike into a painter’s palette.
+The bright oranges, reds, and yellows of Vermont fall make every hike appear like a painter’s palette.

 Winter (November–February)

-⏰ Local tip: Visit early in the day to avoid crowds and get the best lighting for photos.
+Local tip: Try to visit early in the day to avoid the crowds and get the best lighting.

 Safety Tips

-When visiting waterfalls, especially the more remote ones, safety should be your top priority.
-While Vermont’s falls aren’t massive like Niagara, the terrain can be just as risky if you’re unprepared.
+When you are visiting waterfalls, especially the more secluded ones, make safety your priority.
+Although the falls in Vermont aren’t as substantial as Niagara’s, the landscape can be equally dangerous if you’re not ready.

-• Avoid slippery rocks.
-Wet moss and algae can turn a casual step into a dangerous fall.
+- Avoid slippery rocks.
+Moss and algae on wet stones/tiles can turn a casual step fatal.

-If you’re heading to remote spots like Big Branch Falls, let someone know your route and ETA.
+If you are going a long distance on trails like Big Branch Falls, tell someone where you are going and when you expect to be back.
 Cell service is often unreliable in forested areas.

 Gear Recommendations

-• Trekking poles — helpful for balance, especially on steep or muddy paths.
+- Walking sticks can be helpful for extra balance, especially on steep or muddy paths.

 Lastly, always pack a basic first aid kit.
-Even small injuries like scrapes or blisters can ruin a hike if not treated quickly.
+Even minor injuries, like a scrape or blister, can cause you to end your hike.

 Planning a road trip through Vermont’s best waterfalls?
 I’ve got you covered.
-After visiting dozens of falls over multiple seasons, I created a free downloadable itinerary that maps out the perfect three-day waterfall adventure.
+After going to dozens of falls in different seasons, I created a free downloadable guide that maps out the ultimate three-day waterfall trip.

-• A day-by-day breakdown of top falls to visit, with distances and estimated times.
+- It is a day-by-day breakdown of top falls to visit with distances and timings.

 📥 Download the Free Itinerary PDF Here

-Bonus: I’ve included packing checklists, seasonal travel tips, and a section for journaling your own experiences.
+As a bonus, I’ve added packing checklists, seasonal travel tips, plus a section for your own journaling.

 ⭐️⭐️⭐️⭐️⭐️ Bingham Falls – “Nature’s Power on Display”